Magform/ranpw/README.md

 The Interaction class serves as the central hub for user interface management.
 It oversees the creation and initialization of app and game instances, orchestrates their display on the LCD screen, and manages user input via various hardware interfaces.

-### Page

-The Page class facilitates the organization and modularity of the code by providing a class where all the classes used within the page can be found

 ### Kraken

 The Kraken class embodies the behavior and lifecycle of the virtual pet, monitoring key metrics such as hunger and life.
 It simulates the pet's interactions with the user.

-### Menu

-The Menu class, very similarry to Page, facilitates the organization and modularity of the code by providing a class where all the things on the Menu can be found.

 ### Bag

 The Bag class manages the virtual inventory system, allowing users to collect and interact with food items within the application.
 It enhances gameplay and engagement.

-### App

-The Menu class facilitates the organization and modularity of the code by providing a class where all the different App are stored.

-### Game

-The Menu class facilitates the organization and modularity of the code by providing a class where all the different App are stored.

 ### Cronometer